galihap76/galihap76/README.md

 **Little About Me**

-Hello, my name is Galih Anggoro Prasetya.
-I am interested in backend development and penetration testing.
-The backend technologies I often use are Laravel and MySQL.
-In penetration testing, I use Python to create exploits to exploit vulnerabilities in the system.
-The purpose is to identify that existing vulnerabilities need to be fixed.
-Although mostly, I use available penetration testing tools to speed up the process.
+I have a strong interest in backend development and penetration testing.
+My main focus in backend development is using Laravel, while also using various ethical hacking tools to test and enhance computer system security.
+I am also a developer and the founder of <a href="https://webnikahanku.com/" target="_blank">WebNikahanku</a>, a digital invitation SaaS product that I personally developed.

 <hr/>